Trump blames Iran for tanker attacks, stoking fears of confrontation

-DUBAI (Reuters) - U.S. President Donald Trump blamed Iran on Friday for attacks on two oil tankers at the entrance to the Gulf despite Tehran’s denials, stoking fears of a confrontation in the vital oil shipping route.
+DUBAI/WASHINGTON (Reuters) - U.S. President Donald Trump blamed Iran on Friday for attacks on two oil tankers at the entrance to the Gulf despite Tehran’s denials, stoking fears of a confrontation in the vital oil shipping route.

-Iran has dismissed earlier U.S. charges that it was behind Thursday’s attacks that crippled two tankers and has previously threatened to block the Strait of Hormuz, through which a fifth of globally consumed oil passes, if its oil exports were halted.
+Iran has dismissed earlier U.S. charges that it was behind Thursday’s attacks that crippled two tankers.
+It has previously suggested it could block the Strait of Hormuz, the main route out for Middle Eastern oil, if its own exports were halted.

-Thursday’s blasts followed a similar attacks a month earlier on four tankers, which Washington also blamed on Tehran.
+Thursday’s blasts followed similar attacks a month earlier on four tankers, which Washington also blamed on Tehran.

+They come at a time of escalating confrontation between the United States and Iran.
+Last month Washington sharply tightened sanctions against Tehran, which in response has threatened to step up its nuclear activity.

 Asked how he planned to address Tehran and prevent any further incidents, Trump told Fox News: “We’re going to see.”

-He also said that any move to close the Strait of Hormuz, through which the world’s biggest oil exporter Saudi Arabia and other Gulf producers ship crude, would not last long.
+He also said that any move to close the Strait of Hormuz would not last long.

+Nevertheless, Trump, who last year pulled the United States out of an agreement between world powers and Tehran to curb Iran’s nuclear programme in return for the lifting of sanctions, said that he was open to negotiations with Iran.

+“We want to get them back to the table,” Trump said.
+“I’m ready when they are.”
+He added that he was in “no rush”.

 The U.S. military released a video on Thursday it said showed Iran’s Revolutionary Guards were behind the blasts that struck the Norwegian-owned Front Altair and the Japanese-owned Kokuka Courageous in the Gulf of Oman, at the mouth of the Gulf.

-Iran said it was being used as a “convenient” scapegoat.
+Iran said the video proved nothing and that it was being made into a scapegoat.

 Tehran and Washington have both said they have no interest in starting a war.
 But this has done little to assuage concerns that the two arch foes could stumble into a conflict.